 In this lesson, we will discuss the definition of criminal negligence.
 We will also look at examples and discuss different laws covering criminal negligence, such as those related to driving and firearms.

 31. Criminal Responsibility: Definition, Evaluation & Legal Defenses

 In this lesson, you will be introduced to the concept of criminal responsibility.
 Learn about the ways in which criminal responsibility is evaluated, as well as the common legal defenses to criminal responsibility.

 32. Culprit: Definition & Concept

-After completing this lesson, you will understand what constitutes a culprit.
-You will also review the history of the term, modern day terminology and some procedural issues.
+During this lesson, you will start to understand what constitutes a culprit.
+You will also review the history of the term and go over modern-day terminology and some procedural issues.

 33. Deliberate Indifference: Definition & Standard